gthierman/ui-kit/README.md

 cd ui-kit
 npm run update
 ```
-<span style="color: #E41B28;">Updating will overwrite any changes made to the source file `clio-ui-kit.sketch`</span></br>
+<span style="color: #E41B28;">Updating will overwrite any changes made to the source file clio-ui-kit.sketch</span></br>

 Run `npm run new` to open a fresh project containing the updates.

 ## Run the docs
-The docs contain design guidelines and other instructions on how to use the UI kit.

- run
 ```
 cd ui-kit
 npm run docs
 ```
+The docs contain design guidelines and other instructions on how to use the UI kit.
 A browser window will open and the docs will appear after a few seconds.

 <!-- ## Symbol overrides
 <img src="images/symbol-overrides.png" width="808"> -->